rlauer6/openbedrock/README.md

 command line (`bedrock.pl`).

-Additional files that make up the web framework are included in the distribution but are not installed into your web application hierarchy.
+Additional files that make up the web framework are included in the distribution but are not automatically installed into your web application hierarchy.

 A separate utility is included for configuring your web environment that should be run after installing Bedrock from the distribution tarball.

-See `man bedrock-web` for more details.
+See `man bedrock-site-install` for more details.

 ### Why Isn't Bedrock on CPAN

 There are many good templating modules (e.g. Template::Toolkit, Mason, HTML::Template) that are well supported by the Perl community.
-Newer web application frameworks like Mojolicious are rapidly eplacing the use of templating packages as a web development framework.
+Newer web application frameworks like Mojolicious are rapidly replacing the use of templating packages alone as a web development framework.
 Bedrock was born in the late 90's when other solutions were being born as well.
-It was used and is still used today) by the company that funded its development.
+It was used (and is still used today) by the company that funded its development.

 ## Testing the Installation

-There are some tests you can run that will exercise Bedrock tags and other Perl modules.
+There are some tests you can run that will exercise Bedrock tags and other Perl modules if you've installed Bedrock manually.
 After installing all of the pre-requisites and installing Bedrock, try:

 ```
 cd src/main/perl